Insuperabile

-"Insuperabile" is a song recorded by Italian rapper Rkomi.
-It was released on 2 February 2022 through Universal Music Italy, as the fifth single from his seventh studio album Taxi Driver +.
+"Insuperabile" is a song co-written and recorded by Italian rapper Rkomi.
+It was released on 2 February 2022 through Universal Music Italy, as the second single from the reissue of his third studio album Taxi Driver.

-The song competed in the 72nd Sanremo Music Festival, Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 17th in the grand final.
+The song competed during the 72nd Sanremo Music Festival, Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 17th in the grand final.

 Critic reception

 Andrea Laffranchi of il Corriere della Sera found in the rapper's artistic choice a search for "national-popular consensus," converting to music played and not rapped, arguing that the song "plays with rock stereotypes: a riff, foot-stomping drums, flames, and powerful engines."
 Andrea Conti of Il Fatto Quotidiano wrote that the single opens with "a sustained bass line that captivates from the first notes."
 Francesco Chignola of TV Sorrisi e Canzoni also reflected on the musical side, writing that it "starts off immediately with a powerful bass line, a fast beat, breaking down the boundaries between rap and rock, with an explosive orchestral finale," although he finds the lyrics a bit "full of automotive imagery."